Sonia-96/MyStudyNotes/Java&Web/Java.md

    - java is safer (not crash) than C++

-     - array bound checking
+     - automatically check array bounds

-     - hides pointers
+     - hides pointers: **java don't use pointers, only use reference**
+       - To know more about C++ pointer errors, please refer to my C++ Notes.

+     - explicitly requires exception handling

    - java programs are portable

+2. **Garbage collection**: Java scans memory on a regular basis to find non-accessible heap memory, and then automatically frees it.
+As a result, unreferenced objects will be removed, which makes Java memory-efficient.

-2. Java platform components
+3. Java platform components

    - **JRE** (Java Runtime Environment): a software that Java programs require to run correctly.
 For Java web & mobile applications, JRE communicates between the Java program and the operating system.
 With JRE, you can run your program in any operating system.